BASIC REQUIREMENTS NEEDED TO START YOUR GOAT STUD:

 is obviously a goat with several breeds within its genetic bloodline, most often it has a feral infusion.

-Vaccinate your goats with either a 5 in 1 or 6 in 1 vaccine once a year, kids need 2 vaccinations, 1 at aged approx. 6 > 8 weeks and then a booster vaccination 4 weeks later, then yearly.
+Vaccinate your goats with a 3 in 1 and/or 5 in 1 once or twice a year, be guided by a goat knowledgeable vet in your area or a local reputable breeder.
+Kids need 2 vaccinations, 1 at aged approx. 6 to 8 weeks and then a booster vaccination 4 weeks later, then yearly or 6mthly.

 Joining a Goat Association: